simonsdave/clair-cicd/README.md

 are identified there's a lack of prescriptive guidance on how to act on the identified vulnerabilities

-This repo was created to address the above problems.
+This repo was created to address the above challenges.

 ## Background

 The roots of this repo center around the belief that:

+* [Clair](https://github.com/coreos/clair) can be a very effective foundation for the automated assessment of Docker image vulnerabilities when inserted into the CI/CD pipeline
 * services should be run in Docker containers and thus a CI/CD pipeline should be focused on the automated generation, assessment and ultimately deployment of Docker images